maximelehericy/nextcloud-docker-test-env/README.md

 So you don't have to sudo all the time.
 Follow the instructions [there](https://docs.docker.com/engine/install/linux-postinstall/)

-### structure a directory

- ???
-So it is not going to be the mess in three days.

 ### get notes somewhere

 To track things that your brain will forget